freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 Menu
 ----

 Once signed in, the top of the left panel shows your username.
-Clicking your username shows the menu, which lets you initiate a sync with your SecureDrop server, get help, sign out, or quit SecureDrop Inbox.
+Clicking your username shows the menu, which lets you initiate a sync with your SecureDrop server, view help information, sign out, or quit SecureDrop Inbox.

 |screenshot_menu|

 Syncing
 -------

-Unless you are in :ref:`offline mode<Offline mode>`, SecureDrop Inbox will automatically sync with your SecureDrop Instance every time you send a reply, or every 60 seconds.
+Unless you are in :ref:`offline mode<Offline mode>`, SecureDrop Inbox will automatically sync with your SecureDrop Instance every 60 seconds, or every time you send a reply.
 Syncing also fetches new messages sent by sources or other journalists in your organization.
-You can initiate a sync manually from the menu or by typing "Ctrl+S".
+You can initiate a sync manually from the menu or by typing :kbd:`Ctrl+S`.

 The sync indicator will be green if the last sync was successful.